RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-report.md

   ![](images/run-ir1.png " ")

-5. You want to create filters on the report.
+5. Next, let's say you want to filter the report results.
 First, you want to filter the report to display rows which meet the criteria **Cost <= 2000**.
 Within these filtered results, you then create another filter to display rows with **Project is Bug Tracker**.
 Perform the following steps:

   a) Click Actions and select Filter.